 Imagine that we want to determine the worst-case execution time (wcet) of an allocation of a StringBuffer object, as was done in the HelloWorld.java example shown above.
-If this example was built with the dynamic garbage collection option and a heap size of 443K bytes, we get max-gc-units = 14 as has been shown above.
-If our target platform gives a worst case execution time for one unit of garbage collection work of $1.6\mu s$, we have wcet-of-gc-unit = $1.6 \mu s$
+If this example was built with the dynamic garbage collection option and a heap size of 443K bytes, we get as has been shown above.
+If our target platform gives a worst case execution time for one unit of garbage collection work of $1.6\mu s$ , we have wcet-of-gc-unit = $$1.6\mu s$$ jamaicabuilder -cp classes -showNumberOfBlocks HelloWorld